Conservation and Advocacy for Our Native Plants & Their Habitats

 The California Native Plant Society is essentially the only organization in California dedicated to the conservation of California native flora.
 The California Native Plant Society is recognized for its expertise in native plants; it is generally seen as credible in positions and actions that are clearly related to native plants.
 We lose credibility if others perceive our organization as taking a position on an issue unrelated to native plants.

 To preserve our credibility and effectiveness, we focus on issues connected to our mission regarding the conservation of native plants and their habitats.
 If that connection is not apparent to others in a given case but we recognize and understand it, we must clarity those connections very clearly in our positions, statements, and actions, supported with scientific information.

 Facing Threats to Native Plants with Advocacy

 In the face of increasing threats, advocacy for native plants, for native plant habitats, and for native plants as parts of larger ecosystems is absolutely necessary.
-Threats may be direct and obvious, such as removal of plant populations for development, or may be indirect, in issues such as fuel management, weed invasions, decreased water availability, degraded air, water, or soil quality, and climate change.
+Some threats may be direct and obvious, such as removal of plant populations for development; others are indirect, in issues such as fuel management, weed invasions, decreased water availability, degraded air, water, or soil quality, and climate change.
 When threats are indirect, CNPS advocates must clearly establish a connection with native-plant conservation.
 We cannot use such indirect or theoretical connections to justify activities harmful or destructive to native plants and vegetation.

 Doing Science-Based Advocacy